Planned Gifts

 Definition: A charitable remainder trust is a trust gifted to a charity that pays an annual amount to the trustee(s).
 Once the trust is complete, the charity receives the remaining funds.
 A charitable remainder annuity trust pays an amount each year, while a charitable remainder unitrust pays a percentage of the remaining trust fund.

-Quick tip: In a charitable lead trust, the charity receives an annual amount from the trust fund, and the beneficiaries receive the remainder of the funds when the trust term ends.
+Quick Tip: In a charitable lead trust, the charity receives an annual amount from the trust fund, and the beneficiaries receive the remainder of the funds when the trust term ends.

 Planned Gift Value Assessments